francis-pouatcha/multi-party-computing/dkg-tss.md

 - Some standards like [SLIP-0039](https://github.com/satoshilabs/slips/blob/master/slip-0039.md) store the secret at $x_p=255$ and not at $x_p=0$.

 # Applying Secret Sharing to DKG
-In the special case of DKG, we want each party to generate it own share and keep it secret.
+In the special case of DKG, we want each party to generate its own share and keep it secret.
 In this case, we can not trust any dealer to define a secret polynomial.
 Therefore, the secret polynomial isn't known to any single party.

 ## Computing a Distributed Secret Polynomial
 In order to compute a polynomial that is distributed among the parties, we will have to rely on the property that the sum of polynomials is a polynomial.
 The following picture displays polynomials $g(x) = f(x) + h(x)$ and sample evaluations at points $x=2$ and $x=3$.
 See that $(f(2) + h(2) = g(2) \equiv 4 +5=9$.